-~~North Bend's population has grown significantly over the last several decades, and is expected to continue to do so.
-Based on the development of the remaining vacant and re-developable land within the City and its UGA and applied growth assumptions prepared by the City, the Growth Management Planning Council has adopted residential growth targets for the City of North Bend of an additional 1,748 additional homes by 2044 (about 80 homes each year), which the City will need zone land to enable the market to accommodate.
-Factoring an average of 2.69 persons per household in North Bend (2022 WA OFM), this translates to an additional 4,702 people added to North Bend's 2022 population of 7,915 (2022 WA OFM) and estimated 2020 UGA population of 2,538 (2020 Census), totaling 15,155 people in 2044.~~ assumptions.
-This analysis determined that based on current zoning and growth assumptions, the City and existing UGA have the capacity to accommodate an additional 2,331 dwelling units.
-Factoring 2.22 persons per renter-occupied household (39.2% of units based on current proportions) and 2.8 persons per owner-occupied household (60.8% of units based on current proportions), this translates to an additional 5,978 people added to North Bend's 2010 population of 5,731 (US Census 2010) and estimated 2010 UGA population of 2,692, totaling 14,401 people in 2035.
+North Bend's population has grown significantly over the last several decades and is expected to continue to do so.
+Based on the development of the remaining vacant and re-developable land within the City and its UGA and applied growth assumptions prepared by the City, the Growth Management Planning Council has adopted residential growth targets for the City of North Bend of an additional 1,748 additional homes by 2044 (about 80 homes each year), which the City will need to zone land to enable the market to accommodate.
+Factoring an average of 2.69 persons per household in North Bend (2022 WA OFM), this translates to an additional 4,702 people added to North Bend's 2022 population of 7,915 (2022 WA OFM) and estimated 2020 UGA population of 2,538 (2020 Census), totaling 15,155 people in 2044.

-~~North Bend's population remained essentially static for the decade of the 2000s due to the 10-year long water moratorium that occurred during that period.
-However, significant new development is now occurring, together with corresponding substantial population growth.~~
+North Bend's population remained essentially static for the decade of the 2000s due to the 10 year long water moratorium that occurred during that period.
+However, significant new development is now occurring, together with corresponding substantial population growth.

-~~In 2015, the City updated the Land Use Element of the Comprehensive Plan, which includes 2035 population projections based on development of the remaining vacant and re-developable land within the city and its UGA, subject to growth~~
+In 2015, the City updated the Land Use Element of the Comprehensive Plan, which includes 2035 population projections based on development of the remaining vacant and re-developable land within the city and its UGA, subject to growth.